Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair: Introduction

-such that $G^{(1)}\simeq G^{(2)}$, $G^{(2)}\simeq G^{(3)}$, and $(G^{(2)},G'^{(2)})$ is a reductive dual pair of either two general linear groups, two unitary groups, or one symplectic group and one even orthogonal group.
+such that $G^{(1)}\simeq G^{(2)}$, $G^{(2)}\simeq G^{(2)}$, and $(G^{(3)},G'^{(3)})$ is a reductive dual pair of either two general linear groups, two unitary groups, or one symplectic group and one even orthogonal group.
 Therefore we can write $\grL_s(\rho)=\rho^{(1)}\otimes\rho^{(2)}\otimes\rho^{(3)}$ for $\rho\in\cale(G)_s$ and $\rho^{(j)}\in\cale(G^{(j)})_1$.

-If $(G,G')$ consists of one symplectic group and one orthogonal group, using the decomposition of $\omega_{\bfG,\bfG'}^\sharp$, it is proved in \cite{pan-Lusztig-correspondence} theorems 6.9 and 7.9 that the following diagram commutes up to a twist of the sign character of a product of even orthogonal groups:
+Recall that a class function on a classical group $G$ is called \emph{uniform} if it is a linear combination of the Deligne-Lusztig virtual characters $R_{T,\theta}$.
+For a class function $f$ on $G$, let $f^\sharp$ denote its projection on the subspace of uniform class functions.
+If $(G,G')$ consists of one symplectic group and one orthogonal group, using the decomposition of $\omega_{\bfG,\bfG'}^\sharp$, it is proved in \cite{pan-Lusztig-correspondence} theorems 6.9 and 7.9 that the following diagram is commutative up to a twist of the sign character of a product of even orthogonal groups:

-i.e., the Howe correspondence and Lusztig commutes up to a twist of a sign character.
+i.e., the Howe correspondence and the Lusztig correspondence commute (up to a twist of a sign character).
 If the pair $(G,G')$ consists of two general linear groups or two unitary groups, then all the irreducible characters of $G$ and $G'$ are uniform and so the above commutative diagram can be read off from the result in \cite{amr} th\'eor\`eme 2.6 (\cf.~\cite{pan-chain01} theorem 3.10).

-Therefore we can reduce the Howe correspondence on general irreducible characters for the dual pair of the above three basic types to the correspondence on irreducible unipotent characters (up to $\sgn$) for the dual pair of (1) two general linear groups; (2) two unitary groups; or (3) one symplectic group and one even orthogonal group.
-In \cite{amr} th\'eor\`eme 5.5, th\'eor\`eme 3.10 and conjecture 3.11, Aubert, Michel and Rouquier give a explicit description of the correspondence of unipotent characters for a dual pair of the first two cases and provide a conjecture on the third case.
-The main purpose of this paper is to prove their conjecture.
+Therefore we can reduce the Howe correspondence $\Theta_{\bfG,\bfG'}$ of general irreducible characters to the correspondence $\Theta_{\bfG^{(3)},\bfG'^{(3)}}$ of irreducible unipotent characters.
+In \cite{amr} th\'eor\`eme 5.5, th\'eor\`eme 3.10 and conjecture 3.11, Aubert, Michel and Rouquier give an explicit description (in terms of partitions or bi-partitions) of the correspondence of unipotent characters for a dual pair of the first two cases (general linear, or unitary) and provide a conjecture on the third case (symplectic/even orthogonal).
+The purpose of this paper is to prove their conjecture.
+Unlike the cases of general linear groups or unitary groups, most of the irreducible characters of symplectic groups or orthogonal groups are not uniform.
+This is the main difference and difficulty for studying the correspondence for symplectic/orthogonal dual pairs.
+So we need new insight and technique.

-So now we focus on the correspondence on irreducible unipotent characters of one symplectic group and one even orthogonal group.
+So now we focus on the correspondence of irreducible unipotent characters for dual pairs of symplectic groups and even orthogonal groups.
 First we review some results on the classification of the irreducible unipotent characters by Lusztig in \cite{lg}, \cite{lg-symplectic} and \cite{lg-orthogonal}.
 Let

 denote a (reduced) \emph{symbol} where $A,B$ are finite subsets of non-negative integers such that $0\not\in A\cap B$.
 Note that we always assume that $a_1>a_2>\cdots>a_{m_1}$ and $b_1>b_2>\cdots>b_{m_2}$.
 The \emph{rank} and \emph{defect} of a symbol $\Lambda$ are defined by